 Joanna from The World in My Pocket

 Sky Garden is one of the staple skyscrapers of London, often referred to by the name “Walkie-Talkie” by the locals, due to its shape.
-Anyone can visit the Sky Garden and enjoy the tropical environment from the top floors, have a drink with a view or simply watch the sunset from above.
+Anyone can visit the Sky Garden and enjoy the tropical environment from the top floors, have a drink with a view, or simply watch the sunset from above.
 The SkyGarden, located at 20 Fenchurch Street, in the City of London, is one of the popular places for both locals and tourists to go in the evenings.
 The entrance is free, but you do need to book a time slot in advance on their website.
 From the Sky Garden, you do get one of the best views in London.

 The Sky Garden However has quite a story.
-During its construction phase, because of its curved shape, the £200 million building designed by Rafael Viñoly, reflected the intense sun rays towards the pavement, causing damages to several cars parked below but also to shops.
-The bright light reflected has melted car parts, caused doormats to catch fire, smashed tiles, even fried eggs in an experiment conducted by a local.
+During its construction phase, because of its curved shape, the £200 million building designed by Rafael Viñoly, reflected the intense sun rays towards the pavement, causing damage to several cars parked below but also to shops.
+The bright light reflected has melted car parts, caused doormats to catch fire, smashed tiles, and even fried eggs in an experiment conducted by a local.
 Needless to say, the local business owners were not happy.
 The council even had to close the parking spots underneath the building, to prevent further damages.

 This has caused the developer to fit the building with sunshades that deflect the rays of the sun, to prevent the glare from damaging anything on the ground.
 A few years later, the building has been involved in another controversy, some people stating that because of it tunnels of wind have been created inside the town.